dart-lang/setup-dart/README.md

     * A release channel, which will install the latest build from that channel.
       Available channels are `stable`, `beta`, `dev`, and `main`.
 See the [Dart SDK archive](https://dart.dev/get-dart/archive) for details.
-    * A wildcard form for the latest patch release for a specific SDK version.
+    * An SDK release version - e.g. `2.19` or `3.1`.
+This will install the
-      E.g., `2.19.x` will get the latest patch release for the 2.19 SDK.
+      latest patch release for that specific release version.
     * A specific SDK version, e.g. `2.19.0` or `2.12.0-1.4.beta`.

   * `flavor`: Which build flavor to setup.